-No matter the cause of your infertility, we can help.
+No matter the cause of your infertility, the Center of Reproductive Medicine can help.
 If high stress levels have suppressed ovulation or lengthened your cycle, for example, an ovulation-triggering drug such as Clomid can help.

 It’s common for couples to experience relationship problems, or for partners to face depression, self-esteem issues, and other concerns due to ongoing infertility.
 You deserve to take care of yourself.
 For this reason, we often recommend that couples seek counseling.
 Counseling won’t get you pregnant, but it can make the journey a little easier.

 Some other strategies that can prepare you to cope with the stress of infertility include: